mrmans0n/smart-location-lib/README.md

 * `LocationParams.NAVIGATION`
 * `LocationParams.LAZY`

-You can change it (if you want one other than the default one) by using the `config(LocationParams.WHATEVER)` modifier.
+You can change it (if you want one other than the default one) by using the `config(locationParams)` modifier.

 If you want to add some custom parameters for the distances or times involved in the location strategy, you can create your own LocationParams class.